ConnorStude/ConvexHullSignRecognition/README.md

+All information about this project can be found in the cs450-final-report.pdf file located in this repository

 To run the unit tests for either the Convex Hull or Pixel Comparison run the program by entering "python ConvexHull.py" or "python PixelComparison.py" this will run a unit test and output the results into the console.
 To change the unit test open the "./testing_data" folder and determine the image you